erincatto/box2c/docs/dynamics.md

 joints are not distorted.

 Note that enabling a body is almost as expensive as creating the body from scratch.
 So you should not use body disabling for streaming worlds.
-Use creation/destruction for streaming worlds to save memory.
+Instead, use creation/destruction for streaming worlds to save memory.

 ### User Data